 Crossbow traps

-Crossbow-style traps either operate a wooden shutter bar for breaking the dormouse neck or use a bowstring for snapping the neck.
+Crossbow-style traps either operate a wooden shutter bar for breaking the dormouse neck or use a bowstring for snapping the neck, as shown above.

 Springpole traps